angular/angular/aio/content/guide/universal.md

 If you throttle your network speed so that the client-side scripts take longer to download (instructions below), you'll notice:
-* Clicking a hero on the Heroes page does nothing.
 * You can't add or delete a hero.
 * The search box on the Dashboard page is ignored.
 * The *Back* and *Save* buttons on the Details page don't work.